CodeYourFuture/english-exercise/README.md

 DARPA race cars:                          ……………......... provides maps and plans for route

-Electrolux Trilobite:                    	builds an image of a room by sending out …………….
+Electrolux Trilobite:                    	builds an image of a room by sending out …ultrasound signals………….

-Robot Kitchen humanoids:         	have a ………………......... to take orders
+Robot Kitchen humanoids:         	have a ……………….touch-screen....... to take orders